 A form of respiratory system dysfunction is the usual terminal event for plwMND.
-As the disease progresses, plwMND will usually experience a complex mix of impairments (e.g., bulbar muscle coordination, swallowing and speech impairment, weakened cough, hypermetabolism) and their consequences (e.g., declining airway clearance, aspiration, communication, need for nutritional support).
-Dyspnoea (shortness of breath), orthopnoea (shortness of breath when lying down), and hypoventilation become commonplace and progressively worse.8,75 ALSrelated dyspnoea is one of the most distressing symptoms for plwMND, can be intense and fear-provoking, create a perception of danger, and has a significant impact on psychological distress, quality of life and emotional wellbeing.76-79 Dyspnoea and fatigue both impact the causal pathway between anxiety and quality of life in plwMND, and anxiety is the second biggest influence on quality of life.^{3,80} Modelling with a sample of 1022 plwMND demonstrated that dyspnoea has a fundamental impact on both quality of life and depression and that anxiety and fatigue were mediating factors.
-Dyspnoea, anxiety and fatigue had larger effects on quality of life and depression than disability.81
+As the disease progresses, plwMND will usually experience a complex mix of impairments (e.g., declining airway clearance and bulbar muscle coordination, swallowing and speech impairment, weakened cough, hypermetabolism) and their consequences (e.g., aspiration, communication, need for nutritional support).
+Dyspnoea (shortness of breath), orthopnoea (shortness of breath when lying down), and hypoventilation become commonplace and progressively worse.8,72 ALS-related dyspnoea is one of the most distressing symptoms for plwMND, can be intense and fear-provoking, create a perception of danger, and has a significant impact on psychological distress, quality of life and emotional wellbeing.
+73-76 Dyspnoea and fatigue both impact the causal pathway between anxiety and quality of life in plwMND, and anxiety is the second biggest influence on quality of life.
+3,77 Modelling with a sample of 1022 plwMND demonstrated that dyspnoea has a fundamental impact on both quality of life and depression and that anxiety and fatigue were mediating factors.
+Dyspnoea, anxiety and fatigue had larger effects on quality of life and depression than disability.
+78

-Respiratory physiotherapy is a common treatment component as breathing issues become apparent.^{27,46,73} The clinical implications for physiotherapists are clear from the respiratory research, as quality of life and depression are not straightforward consequences of increasing disability due to MND progression, and mediating factors, such as anxiety, can be identified and treated.
-Non-invasive ventilation is now standard care for respiratory issues in plwMND and can extend life as well improving quality of life, although adherence plays a significant role in its efficacy.8,74 A clear role exists for physiotherapists to assist plwMND to improve their quality and quantity of life by facilitating adherence.
+The clinical implications for psychologists from this respiratory research are clear, as quality of life and depression are not straightforward consequences of increasing disability due to MND progression, and mediating factors, such as anxiety, can be identified and treated.
+Non-invasive ventilation is now standard care for respiratory issues in plwMND and can extend life as well improving quality of life, although adherence plays a significant role in its efficacy.^{8,71,72} A clear role exists for psychologists to assist plwMND to improve their quality and quantity of life by facilitating adherence.